parsakhaz/moondream-discord-bot/monitoring.md

 sudo systemctl restart monitor-health-check
 ```

-Check to see if the systemd service is up and running:

 ```
 # Check if the service is active and running
 sudo systemctl status bot-monitor monitor-health-check